sara9915/gazebo_simulation_ros2/README.md

 # Motoman Yaskawa Gazebo Simulation with ROS2
+This is a ROS2 package to visualize and simulate the Yaskawa SIA5F robot, equipped with a WSG-32 gripper with tactile extensions and a Realsense D435i camera.
+Both simulation on Gazebo and visualization on Rviz are available.

 ## Installing
 Follow the steps below to set up the package.
 The suggested ROS2 version is ros-humble on Ubuntu 22.04.